 Gilbert M. Singer Honored with Florida Bar’s 2024 President’s Pro Bono Service Award for the 13th Judicial Circuit

-Gilbert M. Singer Receives Prestigious Award for Exceptional Pro Bono Service with Crossroads for Florida Kids, Advocating for Vulnerable Children in Tampa, FL.
+Gilbert M. Singer Receives Prestigious Award for Exceptional Pro Bono Service advocating for vulnerable children in Tampa, FL.

-Working with Crossroads for Florida Kids has been rewarding, supporting kids facing hardships and ensuring that the most needy receive proper Pro Se representation.”TAMPA, FLORIDA, USA, June 4, 2024 /EINPresswire.com/ -- Gilbert M. Singer, a distinguished attorney based in Tampa, has been honored with the Florida Bar’s 2024 President’s Pro Bono Service Award for the 13th Judicial Circuit (Hillsborough County).
-This prestigious award recognizes Singer's exceptional dedication to providing free legal services to those in need, ensuring access to justice for individuals who cannot afford it.

-Singer’s dedication extends beyond individual cases, as he continually strives to improve access to legal services and support systemic change.

-Singer received this award for his remarkable work with Crossroads for Florida Kids, a nonprofit organization that trains and mentors pro bono attorneys to represent vulnerable children in Hillsborough County in their dependency and delinquency cases.
+Singer received this award for his remarkable work with a nonprofit organization that trains and mentors pro bono attorneys to represent vulnerable children in Hillsborough County in their dependency and delinquency cases.
 Many of these children suffer from trauma caused by past abuse, neglect, or abandonment.
-Crossroads attorneys provide crucial counseling and advocacy in both the courtroom and the community, helping young clients persevere and succeed.
+These attorneys provide crucial counseling and advocacy in both the courtroom and the community, helping young clients persevere and succeed.

 In response to receiving the award, Singer expressed his gratitude, stating, "I am deeply honored to receive the President’s Pro Bono Service Award.
 Providing legal services to those in need is a fundamental part of our profession and a personal mission.
-Working with Crossroads for Florida Kids has been particularly rewarding, as it allows me to support children who have faced incredible hardships.
+Working with these disadvantaged and legally trapped Florida kids has been particularly rewarding, as it allows me to support children who have faced incredible hardships.
 I am committed to continuing this work and advocating for access to justice for all."

-The Florida Bar’s Pro Bono Service Awards highlight the critical importance of pro bono work in the legal profession.

 About the Florida Bar: